Hilti-Research/hilti-slam-challenge-2023/documentation/hardware/Robot.md

 | timestamp | float64 | The **absolute** timestamp of the point                                                |

 #### /track_odometry
 The track odometry topic of type [`nav_msgs/Odometry`](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) provides a 2D estimate of the linear and angular velocity and an integrated 2D position of the system given the track velocities at 100Hz.
+Note that this sensor is only software-synchronized (we do not expect this to be significantly more accurate than 10ms).

 #### /oak_cam_<STEREO_DIRECTION>/\<SUB_CAMERA>/image_raw
 The camera topics of type [`sensor_msgs/Image`](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Image.html) provide the image data for the sensors at 10Hz.
 The image dimensions are `1280x800`.
 The header timestamp corresponds to the center-of-exposure of the image.
-The `<STEREO_DIRECTION>` of refers to where the stereo camera is pointing (front, left, rear, right) and the `<SUB_CAMERA>` selects the actual camera on the stereo camera system (left, right).
+The `<STEREO_DIRECTION>` refers to where the stereo camera is pointing (front, left, rear, right) and the `<SUB_CAMERA>` selects the actual camera on the stereo camera system (left, right).
 The frames are named as follows

 | Stereo Direction | Sub-camera | Topic                          | Frame ID                                 |
 |------------------|------------|--------------------------------|------------------------------------------|